dennisloh95/mantle-hardhat-starter-kit/README.md

 4. Edit the .env file to set the deployment parameters:

-   - `PRIVATE_KEY`: the hex private key for an account that has enough ETH for the deployment.
+   - `PRIVATE_KEY`: the hex private key for an account that has enough MNT for the deployment.
    - `ETHERSCAN_API_KEY`: Etherscan api key, you may retrieve from [here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).

 ## How It Works?